subutux/rmapy/docs/source/quickstart.rst

 * DocumentType
 * CollectionType

-We can list the items in the Cloud:
+We can list the items in the Cloud

 .. code-block:: python
    :linenos:

     >>> from rmapi.api import Client
     >>> rmapi = Client()